Walt Bellamy: College career

 Bellamy chose to play basketball at Indiana University.
 About the experience, he recalled: "In the summer after my junior year of high school I played with some guys from Indiana.
 Indiana at the time was the closest school to the South that would accept African-Americans.
 It was an easy transition for me to make.
 Not that I was naive to what was going on in Bloomington in terms of the times, but it didn't translate to the athletic department or the classroom.
 Every relationship was good."

-Bellamy graduated from Indiana University with the most school rebounds in a career with 1,087 in only 70 games, or 15.5 per game.
-He also averaged 20.6 points per game and shot 51.7 percent from the floor for his college career.
+Bellamy graduated from Indiana University holding the school record for most rebounds in a career with 1,087 in only 70 games, or 15.5 per game.
+He also averaged 20.6 points per game and had a 51.7 percent field goal percentage for his college career.
 As a senior, Bellamy averaged 17.8 rebounds per game (still Indiana's record).
 He also holds the school records for most rebounds in a season (649) and most double-doubles in a career (59).
 In 2000, he was selected to Indiana University's All-Century Team.

 In his final college game, he set an Indiana and Big Ten Conference record that still stands with 33 rebounds in an 82–67 win over Michigan.
 Bellamy was named an All-American in both his junior and senior year (1960 and 1961).
 Bellamy was the first Hoosier taken No. 1 in the 1961 NBA draft and the first Hoosier named NBA Rookie of the Year.

 1960 Olympics

 Bellamy was the starting center on the gold medal-winning 1960 American basketball team at the 1960 Summer Olympics.
-10 of the 12 college players on the undefeated American squad went on to play professionally in the NBA, including fellow Big Ten player Terry Dischinger and fellow future Hall-of-Famers Jerry West, Oscar Robertson, and Jerry Lucas.
+10 of the 12 college players on the undefeated American squad went on to play professionally in the NBA, including fellow Big Ten player Terry Dischinger (a future Bellamy NBA teammate in Chicago and Baltimore), and fellow future Hall of Famers Jerry West, Oscar Robertson, and Jerry Lucas.
+The team produced four consecutive NBA rookies of the year, and three members of the NBA's 50 greatest players list announced in 1996.